Issued: 6 May 2022

 If your legal name on your identity documents is incorrect, you must contact the responsible government agency to have your name corrected before undertaking POI.

-If your legal name on the TPB Register is incorrect:
+If your legal name on the TPB Register is incorrect, contact us via our Change registration details form.

-- To have your POI details matched online, you must provide consent and use two different Australian-issued identity documents from the list above.
+To have your POI details matched online, you must provide consent and use 2 different Australian-issued identity documents from the list above.

 Enter the information exactly as it appears on your identity documents in the POI section of the annual declaration or registration application form.
 For example, only include a middle initial if it is on the legal document.
 If using a Medicare card as an identity document, enter all 10 digits shown on your card.

-- If you do not achieve a successful match from one or both documents, you can try again using another two different documents for verification.
+If you do not achieve a successful match from one or both documents, you can try again using another 2 different documents for verification.

-- You have a maximum of eight attempts to successfully complete POI online.
+You have a maximum of 8 attempts to successfully complete POI online.
 If you cannot successfully complete POI, you must undertake an Australia Post in-person verification.

 An enquiry ID and transaction date are generated as proof of successful completion of the POI process.